Explore the breed's characteristics, health, and history — and find trusted breeders

 The Australian Silky Terrier, also known as the Silky Terrier, is a small but sturdy dog known for its striking, silky mane and lively temperament.
 Although he is small, he does not lack confidence and energy.
 Its body is slightly longer than it is tall, giving it a slightly rectangular appearance, and its ears are small, v-shaped and erect.
 His facial expression is alert and intelligent, with sparkling dark eyes and a small black nose.
 The Silky Terrier belongs to FCI Group 3, Terriers, and is classified in Section 4, Dwarf Terriers.
 There is no distinction between performance and show lines as this breed is primarily kept as a companion dog.

 Originally from Australia, the Silky Terrier is the result of crossing Australian Terriers and Yorkshire Terriers in the late 1800s.
 Breeders attempted to create a terrier that would work as both an efficient ratter and an attractive lap dog.
 The resulting Silky Terrier was a small, elegant dog with a silky coat and a lively, fearless temperament.
-The breed was only officially recognized in 1905 and was originally known as the "Sydney Silky". known, in recognition of his origins in Sydney, Australia.
+The breed was only officially recognized in 1905 and was originally known as the "Sydney Silky", in recognition of his origins in Sydney, Australia.
 The Silky Terrier was popular with Australians as it offered a combination of the utility of a terrier and the beauty of a lap dog.
 During World War II, Australian soldiers brought the breed to America, where it quickly gained popularity.
 In 1955, the Australian Silky Terrier was officially recognized by the American Kennel Club.

 The Australian Silky Terrier was bred as a companion dog and is characterized by its silky coat and lively nature.